 Calvin de Haan Contract Information:

-Signed a three-year, $5.9 million contract with the Islanders in July of 2014.
+Signed a one-year, $3.3 million contract with the Islanders in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Calvin de Haan – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Calvin de Haan: Past News Updates ( ▲ View most recent update )